Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 ## Galatea

+- Alpha: Fixed a grammatical error in the drop message for Dyes (???)
+- Alpha: Fixed a grammatical error in the Titanoboa spawn message (???)
 - 1.21 support with CT 3.0
   - Depends on migration of other modules from "requires" section
 - Attribute rendering rework on old items and on shards